aws/sagemaker-python-sdk/sagemaker-train/tests/integ/train/shallow/README.md

 | `test_llm_as_judge_base_model_fix.py::test_base_model_evaluation_uses_correct_weights` | `serial` |
 | `test_llm_as_judge_base_model_fix.py::test_base_model_false_still_works` | `serial` |

-They run on master's gate too, so this PR does not add them — but they now dominate its wall clock.
-Measured on a full gate run: **201 of 204 tests finished in ~7 minutes, and these held the run open for another 40+** before it was killed.
+They are selected by the `integ-tests` CodeBuild job, whose buildspec filters `-m "not gpu_intensive and not us_east_1"` — so they run on master's gate today and continue to after this PR.
+They dominate that job's wall clock.
+Measured locally on the same selection: **201 of 204 tests finished in ~7 minutes, and these held the run open for another 40+** before it was killed.
+Against the project's 180-minute build timeout, five tests with a 4-hour ceiling each are the standing risk.
 The whole shallow suite costs less than any one of them.

 Marking them is not a call this PR makes, because unlike every other `gpu_intensive` test they have no shallow counterpart yet — marking them would remove coverage, which is exactly what the rule above forbids.
 The right order is: add evaluator support to the harness, then mark them.
-Until then the gate is bounded by evaluation-pipeline latency rather than by anything in this suite.
+Until then the `integ-tests` job is bounded by evaluation-pipeline latency rather than by anything in this suite, and the `fast-integ-tests` job is where quick feedback comes from.

 **HyperPod (3)** — `test_nova_sft_hyperpod.py`, `test_sft_data_mixing_hyperpod.py`,
 `test_cpt_data_mixing_hyperpod.py`.
 HyperPod submits to a pre-provisioned cluster